GM-Consult-Pty-Ltd/text_analysis/README.md

 * `Jaccard similarity` measures similarity between finite sample sets, and is defined as the size of the intersection divided by the size of the union of the sample sets; and
 * `termSimilarity` returns a similarity index value between 0.0 and 1.0, product of `edit similarity` , `Jaccard similarity` and `length similarity`.
 A term similarity of 1.0 means the two terms are identical in all respects.

 Functions that return the term similarity measures are provided by static methods of the [TermSimilarity](#termsimilarity) class.

+The [TermSimilarity](#termsimilarity) class also provides a function for splitting terms into `k-grams`, used in spell correction algorithms.

 ## Usage